Ong-Bak: Box office

+Critical response

-The fight choreography drew notice for its quality, the inventiveness of the moves and lack of CGI and wire-fu.
-The film holds an 85% rating on Rotten Tomatoes based on 109 reviews, with the consensus being: "While Ong-Bak: The Thai Warrior may be no great shakes as a movie, critics are hailing the emergence of a new star in Tony Jaa, whose athletic performance is drawing comparisons with Bruce Lee, Jackie Chan, and Jet Li".
+Ong-Bak was praised for its action sequences, especially its onrush of chase scenes, hand-to-hand combat and acrobatics, which are emphasized over its plot or characters.
+The action choreography drew notice for its quality, inventiveness and lack of CGI and wire-fu.

+The film holds an 85% rating on Rotten Tomatoes based on 109 reviews, with the consensus being: "While Ong-Bak: The Thai Warrior may be no great shakes as a movie, critics are hailing the emergence of a new star in Tony Jaa, whose athletic performance is drawing comparisons with Bruce Lee, Jackie Chan and Jet Li".
 On Metacritic it has a score of 69% based on reviews from 28 critics, indicating "generally favorable reviews".

 Combat sports and striking analyst Jack Slack stated that Ong-Bak "is perhaps the finest martial arts movie of this generation".

 Prequels

 After Ong-Bak became a huge worldwide hit, Jaa's name was attached to many projects.
 He went on to act in a small role in the Petchtai Wongkamlao vehicle, The Bodyguard (co-directed by Panna Rittikrai), and then starred in the much-anticipated Tom-Yum-Goong in 2005.
 Ong Bak 2, a prequel to the original film, was released in December 2008, with Jaa debuting as director.

 A second prequel, Ong Bak 3, followed where the second film left off.